rpsubc8/tinycw/README.md

 The program only occupies 81 bytes.

-It works on real 8086 machine (real or Windows cmd) or DOSBOX emulator.
+It works on real 8086 machine (real DOS or Windows cmd) or DOSBOX emulator.